-Administrator/Teacher:
+Administrator /Teacher /Staff:

-It is important that students achieve.
-We will:
+It is important that our students achieve.
+We will strive to provide the following:

 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
 Regularly communicate with parents on their child's progress. - 3.
-Demonstrate professional behavior and positive attitude.
+Provide a safe and secure learning environment that promotes student success. - 4.
+Value each child as an individual and assist them in reaching their highest potential. - 5.
+Communicate with families of students to increase their academic success.

-Parent/Caring Adult:
+Family/Caring Adult:

-I want my child to achieve; therefore I will encourage him/her by doing the following:
+I want my child to achieve.
+I will encourage him/her by doing the following:

 - 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
-Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
+Support my child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
 Make sure my child is at school every day and on time, unless he/she is ill. - 4.
-Provide a guiet place and time to do schoolwork and encourage my child to complete schoolwork.
+Provide a guiet place and time to do schoolwork and encourage my child to complete schoolwork. - 5.
+Support the school in their expectations for school work, attendance, and behavior.